-The derived unit of inductance in the SI system of units.
+The henry (H) is the derived unit of inductance in the SI system of units.
 One henry is equal to the inductance of a closed circuit in which an electromotive force of one volt is produced when the electric current in the circuit varies uniformly at a rate of one ampere per second.
 It is named after the American physicist Joseph Henry (1797–1878).

 Related categories ELECTRICITY AND MAGNETISM